 NCDAC operates the Support, Hope, Inclusion, Empowerment, Loyalty, and Dedication (SHIELD) Program to provide peer support and behavioral and mental health services for agency staff.
 The NCDAC SHIELD Program, housed within NCDAC’s Workforce Management Division, focuses on effective coping for job stress and healing from traumatic stress.
 SHIELD is in the process of developing structured programming for agency employees, including: individual counseling and coaching sessions, wellness presentations, critical incident response by request, and a phone access line that agency staff can call for support from trained clinicians.

-NCDAC seeks to partner with an external researcher/research team to conduct a needs assessment to identify agency staff needs around peer and behavioral/mental health supports.
+NCDAC is partnering with the Health Interventions in the Legal System Lab (HILS Lab) at the University of North Carolina at Chapel Hill School of Social Work to conduct a needs assessment to identify agency staff needs around peer and behavioral/mental health supports.
 NCDAC will use the results of the needs assessment to improve existing and/or develop new and more tailored SHIELD programming.

 NCDAC identified these research questions through the NCDAC and OSP partnership, which is a broader strategic effort to develop NCDAC's Priority Questions Research Agenda.
 This process included feedback from internal and external stakeholders who discussed in listening sessions and indicated on surveys that two of NCDAC’s key goals are 1) to understand the effectiveness of existing initiatives centered around employee mental health and 2) to identify evidence-based approaches to improve employee wellness.